 Advantages:

-Probably the biggest plus is that this matte finish is easy to apply.
+Probably the biggest plus is that the Rust-Oleum Specialty Matte Finish Spray is easy to apply.
 Just spray it on, make sure you cover all of the chalk paint, and you are done.

-It is durable and leaves behind a sheen just like wax without having to strain yourself in applying the product.
+The finish you get is durable, and it leaves behind a sheen just like wax without having to strain yourself in applying the product.

 Disadvantages:

 It is durable, but not quite as much as polyacrylic.
-And if you want a shiny finish as opposed to a matte one, then this isn’t the product for you.
+Also, if you want a shiny finish as opposed to a matte one, then this isn’t the product for you.

 5- Clear Wax